TLA+ is easy if you know how to abstract

 And this is enough to describe any computation!

 The model checker, called TLC, navigates through all possible states and verifies the properties we defined.
 TLC allows us to verify two kinds of temporal properties: liveness and safety properties.
-Respectively, they're usually described as "something good happens" and "nothing bad happens".
+Respectively, they're usually described as "something good happens" and "nothing bad happens."
 Invariants can be used to describe an invalid state.
-As soon as a safety property is violated, TLC halts and outputs the smallest "stack trace" of state changes that lead to the bad state.
+As soon as a safety property is violated, TLC halts and outputs the smallest "trace" of state changes that lead to the bad state.

 For a banking system, I could write an invariant to check that "balance is never below zero".
 But if a user is never able to change the balance, the invariant is trivially true, and while in our system nothing bad happens, nothing good is happening either.